eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 ***Machine Learning Engineer***, and ***Deep Learning Engineer***, roles:
++ skill set:
+	- We are looking for a Machine Learning Engineer with expertise in NLP who can join our AI research and development efforts with a direct impact on our core platform.
+You will work with both engineering and business teams to best understand design requirements.
+Then, your role is to design and build practical high performance machine learning solutions.
+	- In this role, you will work on some of the latest cutting edge applications of machine learning applied to critical problems that affect businesses, governments and society.
+You will directly work with top management and key stakeholders to define solutions to critical problems that will have immediate impact and value at the platform and client levels.
+If you are passionate to work on massive, unstructured problems that can be solved using data, we are looking for you.
+	- Contribute to research and development focusing on the following areas: information extraction, multilingual NLP, automated summarization and graph network analysis.
+	- Manage the collection and annotation of large custom datasets for text classification, unsupervised pre-training, translation, tagging, and other related problems.
+	- Capable of understanding and implementing state-of-the-art methods based on research papers and/or open source libraries, and push beyond the state-of-the-art.
+	- Experience with implementing efficient and scalable software systems in Python.
+	- Ability to integrate implemented software components into a fully functional software pipeline, and provide verification and validation against requirements.
+	- Knowledge of machine learning evaluation techniques, failure modes, and limitations.
+	- Requirements
+		* Minimum 2 years of professional experience working in Natural Language Processing or closely related field, with demonstration of successful delivery of novel research and/or product offerings.
+		* Masters degree or PhD from an accredited college/university in Computer Science, Computational Linguistics, Statistics, Mathematics, Engineering, Bioinformatics, Physics, Operations Research, or related fields (strong mathematical/static background with ability to understand algorithms and methods from a mathematical and intuitive viewpoint).
+Some exceptions can be made depending on exceptional past accomplishments/references.
+		* Experience with command-line scripting, data structures and algorithms, and the ability to work in a Linux environment, processing large amounts of data in a cloud environment.
+		* Highly skilled in Python development, as well as: Tensorflow, Pytorch, Keras and Scikit-Learn.
+		* Able to communicate scientific concepts to both technical and non-technical audiences.
+	- Nice to Have:
+		* Working knowledge of AWS and other cloud services.
+		* Experience creating novel datasets for scientific analysis or benchmarking.
+		* Capability to contribute at the system architecture level to enhance scalability, testability, robustness.
+		* Experience with generative models of fake text or images.
+		* Experience and top performances in online competitions / hackathons, such as, kaggle.
+		* Published research in areas related to machine learning, NLP, or its applications.
+		* Record of contributions to open-source machine learning projects, or related endeavors.
+		* Experience writing detailed documentation of machine learning systems.
++ skill set:
+	- Anyscale is looking to hire strong individuals to develop open source machine learning libraries.
+	- The software industry largely operates on a messy zoo of specialized distributed systems such as Spark, Horovod, and TensorFlow Serving.
+These systems cannot easily be composed together and used as elements of a larger application.
+On the Machine Learning Ecosystem team at Anyscale, we are developing a rich ecosystem that will allow developers to import powerful distributed libraries and compose them together to build new applications.
+	- Part of this work will be open source as part of Ray, which is a distributed Python execution engine as well as an ecosystem of libraries for scalable machine learning.
+	- The ML Ecosystem team’s mission is to make it really easy to do distributed machine learning on Ray and Anyscale.
+Specifically, our team maintains and develops features for a broad number of libraries — including RaySGD (distributed deep learning), Ray Tune (distributed hyperparameter tuning), RLlib (reinforcement learning), and XGBoost-on-Ray.
+	- Our team is the most user-facing engineering team on the open source side, collaborating with ML engineering teams at organizations like Shopify, Uber, and Bytedance.
+	- Build elastic, scalable, fault-tolerant distributed machine learning libraries that power the next generation of machine learning platforms around the world
+	- Benchmark and improve performance and scalability of different machine learning libraries
+	- Work closely with other engineers developing Ray to build core abstractions and simplify machine learning services for open source users
+	- Work closely with the open source community (with ML researchers, ML engineers, data scientists) to scope and build new abstractions for scalable machine learning
+	- Solid background in algorithms, data structures, system design
+	- Experience with machine learning frameworks and libraries (PyTorch, Tensorflow)
+	- At least 1 year of relevant work experience (new grads should apply to a separate job posting)
+	- Experience working with a cloud technology stack (AWS, GCP, Kubernetes)
+	- Experience building machine learning training pipelines or inference services in a production setting
+	- Experience with big data tools (Spark, Flink, Hadoop)
+	- Experience in building scalable and fault-tolerant distributed systems
++ skill set:
+	- RLlib is an open-source library for reinforcement learning that offers both high scalability and a unified API for a variety of applications.
+We're looking for software engineers with existing machine learning experience that are interested in continuing to improve RLlib.
+	- We are looking for senior hires as well as less experienced but motivated individuals.
+	- About the ML Ecosystem team:
+		* The ML Ecosystem team’s mission is to make it really easy to do distributed machine learning on Ray and Anyscale.Specifically, our team maintains and develops features for a broad number of libraries — including RaySGD (distributed deep learning), Ray Tune (distributed hyperparameter tuning), RLlib (reinforcement learning), and XGBoost-on-Ray.Our team is the most user-facing engineering team on the open source side, collaborating with ML engineering teams at organizations like Shopify, Uber, and Bytedance.
+	- As part of this role, you will:
+		* Develop high quality open source software to simplify reinforcement learning (RLlib)
+		* Identify, implement, and evaluate promising new RL algorithms from the literature
+		* Improve the testing process for RLlib to make releases as smooth as possible
+		* Communicate your work to a broader audience through talks, tutorials, and blog posts
+	- We'd love to hear from you if you:
+		* Have relevant experience using RLlib or developing RL algorithms
+		* Have strong proficiency in Python and Tensorflow or Pytorch
+		* Are excited about working with customers who are applying RL to their own use cases
+		* Are excited about working on open source and broadcasting new features to the community
+	- About Anyscale:
+		* Anyscale provides an application development platform for developers to build distributed applications.
+We’re commercializing a popular open source project called Ray, which is a framework for distributed computing as well as an ecosystem of libraries for scalable machine learning.
+Our goal is to build a standardized platform for distributed computing.
+Ray was developed at UC Berkeley by Robert Nishihara and Philipp Moritz, under the guidance of Ion Stoica and Michael Jordan, and the four of them have co-founded Anyscale.
+The company raised a $20.6M Series A and a $40M Series B funding from Andreessen Horowitz (a16z), NEA, Foundation Capital, Intel Capital, Ant Financial, Amplify Partners, 11.2 Capital, and The House Fund.
+		* With Ray, we're making it easy to program at any scale (from your laptop to the datacenter) by providing easy-to-use, general-purpose, and high-performance tools.
+In addition, we are building a rich ecosystem of libraries (for reinforcement learning, hyperparameter search, experiment management, machine learning training, prediction serving, and more) on top of the core distributed system so that users can rapidly build sophisticated applications.
+Help us build the future of software development.
++ skill set:
+	- Software Runtime Principal Engineer (CA, TX or ON)
+	- Provide technical guidance and direction to junior staff member
+	- Work closely across teams to discover the hardware and software requirements of current and future machine learning applications
+	- Develop performance analysis and debug tools
+	- Develop firmware for Tenstorrent hardware
+	- Develop highly optimized kernels in C++ and assembly to implement complex ML operations
+	- Analyze, optimize, and fine-tune performance of key machine learning applications on various configurations of Tenstorrent hardware
+	- Extensive working experience with one or more: firmware, low-level programming, optimizing kernels, hardware debug
+	- Close familiarity with computer architecture, comfortable working with hardware
+	- 7+ years of experience working with algorithms, data structures, and software development
+	- C/C++, Python
+	- Bachelors in Computer Science or Electrical/Computer Engineering or Engineering Science
+	- Excellent verbal and written communication skills
+	- Ability to work across multiple teams
+	- 2+ years of experience as a technical lead, developing and mentoring a team
+	- Masters/PhD in Computer Science or Electrical/Computer Engineering or Engineering Science
++ skill set:
+	- Hardware and system knowledge including bare metal compute, colocation centers, and cloud
+	- ML frameworks and workloads
 + Experience in Deep Learning and Deep Learning development frameworks
 + Proficiency in programming languages such as Python, Java and C++, and experience with machine learning libraries (e.g., TensorFlow, PyTorch, scikit-learn)
 + You will be expected to have a good understanding of a broad range of traditional supervised and unsupervised techniques (e.g. logistic regression, SVMs, GBDTs, Random Forests, k-means and other clustering techniques, matrix factorization, LDA . . .) as well as be up to date with latest ML advances (e.g. Deep Neural Networks, or non-parametric Bayesian methods).